- Getting there and getting around

 Walking is a good way to experience Cooloola.
 Tracks range from short circuits to overnight hikes and lead to some of the park's best features.

 Roads through Cooloola allow visitors to explore its magnificent natural features.
 Take time to plan trips and enjoy the area's highlights.
-Please read driving safety for more information.
+Please read driving safety for more information and print off the Driving on Sand safety guide to take with you when you visit.
 Vehicle access permits are required when traversing designated areas in the Cooloola Recreation Area.

 Teewah Beach (vehicle access permits required)